 How can I get my solar panel recycled?

+Apart from several other countries, Australia does not place a levy on producers for end-of-life solar panel recycling.
 This implies that waste costs are covered by the contractor if an update is made, or by the homeowner if they decide to handle recycling themselves.

 The NSW government has just launched a request for applications of interest for a $10 million funding to finance pilot projects that will improve the collecting, reusing, and recycling of solar panels and battery storage technologies.